 Protected Shipyard Injuries

 Injuries are unfortunately common in shipyards.
 Even with proper procedures and training, accidents involving heavy vehicles, complex machinery, and dangerous construction equipment may nonetheless occur.
 For this reason, virtually any injury suffered by a shipyard employee could lead to a civil claim.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

 Generally, any injury that occurred during employment and required medical attention or time off work could be covered, even if a worker’s own actions played a role in causing the injury.
 Those unsure of whether an accident is covered may wish to contact a Lafayette shipyard accident attorney with any questions.